Grassroots Environmental Advocacy in a Developing Country

-The two-week project has been developed in collaboration with Danang University, GreenViet Environmental Center, Danang River Watch, Action for the City and other local environmentally focused NGOs working in Central Vietnam.
+The two-week project has been developed in collaboration with University of Danang , GreenViet Environmental Center, Danang River Watch, Action for the City and other local environmentally focused NGOs working in Central Vietnam.

-Dr. Thi Kihn Kieu, Doctor of Environmental Management, Kyoto University (Focus: Education for Sustainable Development) is the FieldWork lead investigator for the project.
+Dr. Thi Kihn Kieu, Doctor of Environmental Management, (Focus: Education for Sustainable Development) is the Lead University of Danang Faculty on the project.

-Credit: 1 academic credit at the University of Danang
+Credit: 1 academic credit from the University of Danang

 Project Implementation Timeline